rsokl/testing-tutorial/notebooks/00_Taxonomy_of_Testing.md

     name: conda-env-.conda-testing-tutorial-py
 ---

-# Property Based Testing 101
+# Traversing the Taxonomy of Testing

 We expect your to write your to write pytest-style tests, which is exemplified by `test_count_vowels`, which can be found below.